Competition Guidelines – Digital Images

 FIle types and sizes

-All digital images for projection must be saved as JPEGs, sized to within a maximum of 1600 pixels in width by a maximum of 1200 pixels in height.
+In general, all digital images for projection must be saved as JPEGs, sized to within a maximum of 1600 pixels in width by a maximum of 1200 pixels in height.
 A standard 4:3 image in horizontal orientation should therefore be within 1600 x 1200, but a 4:3 image in vertical orientation should be within 900 x 1200.
 A square image should be within 1200 x 1200.

-For the Nan Borthwick Salver competition (three images linked by a connecting theme of style, content or both), when run in digital form (not prints), the three images should be accompanied by a composite image, showing the arrangement of the three, in a fourth file, max size 5000 x 1500.
+Exception: For the Nan Borthwick Salver competition (three images linked by a connecting theme of style, content or both), when run in digital form (not prints), the three images should be accompanied by a composite image, showing the arrangement of the three, in a fourth file, max size 5000 x 1500.

 In advance, the judge will therefore be able to consider three images separately as they would with prints; on competition night, we will also be able to view the three together as we would if the prints were displayed on an easel for an audience.